Don’t Be Afraid of Losing Yourself In A Relationship: 7 Steps To Keep Your Independence (And Your Relationship)

 Stop Abandoning Yourself

-You abandon yourself when you swallow your feelings or put aside your wants and needs to focus only on fulfilling your partner.
+You abandon yourself when you swallow your feelings or put aside your wants and needs to please your partner.
 You’ve probably been doing it since you were a little child, hoping that someone will see you as you are and love you anyway.

 Practice saying “No” to the things you don’t want to do.
 Refuse to go into sacrifice and know what you’re willing to fight for.
 If you don’t know what you need, you’re left feeling like a little cork bouncing around on the ocean of your love life.